ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/readme.md

 Were Python my day-job, I'd apply the same level of ever-vigilance to it, and I would address the code during a work day when I'm still fresh (have coffee / tea in me).

-Some of my better work is not in this repo because it is protected by an obligation to a company.
+Some of my better work is not in this repo because it is protected by an obligation to one or more companies.

 Thanks in advance for holding your nose!